Malibu Bound FAQs Checklist

 While unofficial transcripts were sufficient for Admissions Committee review, prior to starting classes, we require your final degree-conferred official transcript from the college or university that granted the degree, showing the baccalaureate degree posted and date awarded.
-Transcripts must be mailed or emailed directly by the registrar from the college or university that granted the undergraduate degree and must be sent to the School of Public Policy Office of Program Services & Admissions.
+Transcripts must be mailed or emailed directly by the registrar from the college or university that granted the undergraduate degree and must be sent to the School of Public Policy Office of Student Services & Admissions.
 All transcripts and documents submitted become the property of the University and are not returnable.
 Please be sure you are securing those and sending them to us prior to New Student Orientation!

 Please have your transcripts sent to:

 Attn: Office of Admissions

 Malibu, CA 90263-7493

 It is the responsibility of the incoming student to secure their own housing arrangements prior to starting classes.

 Students may reside in private off-campus housing or in graduate apartments on-campus.
 We advise students to keep in mind the length of the lease agreement depending on their summer plans between academic terms.
 On-campus housing is for the academic year only.

 Pepperdine University offers graduate housing on-campus located on the same Drescher Graduate Campus as the School of Public Policy.
 It is the student's responsibility to apply for on-campus graduate housing once they have deposited and declared their intent to enroll with the School of Public Policy.
 The School of Public Policy is not responsible for securing on-campus housing; all on-campus housing is handled by the University Office of Housing and Residence Life.